joj-macho/Math-Science-Playground/lucas-sequence/README.md

 ## Description

-Lucas numbers are a sequence of integers that start with 2 and 1, and each subsequent number is the sum of the previous two numbers.
-For example, the Lucas sequence starts as 2, 1, 3, 4, 7, 11, 18, ...
+Lucas numbers are a sequence of integers that start with $2$ and $1$, and each subsequent number is the sum of the previous two numbers.
+Lucas numbers form a sequence of integers defined by the recurrence relation:
+$$L_n = L_{n-1} + L_{n-2}$$

+with initial conditions:
+$$L_0 = 2, \quad L_1 = 1$$

+where $L_{n}$ is the nth Lucas number, $L_{n-1}$ is the (n-1)th Lucas number, and $L_{n-2}$ is the (n-2)th Lucas number.

+The values of $L_n$ for $n=1, 2, \ldots$ are $2, 1, 3, 4, 7, 11, 18, 29, 47, 76, 123, \ldots$

+You can read more about Lucas numbers on [Wikipedia](https://en.wikipedia.org/wiki/Lucas_number) and [Wolfram MathWorld](https://mathworld.wolfram.com/LucasNumber.html)

-The "Lucas Number Generator" is a Python program that allows users to generate Lucas numbers and Lucas sequences.
+This program, Lucas Number Generator, is a Python program that allows users to generate Lucas numbers and Lucas sequences.

 ## How it Works

 - The program starts with a <code>main</code> function.
 Inside this function, a while loop is used to repeatedly display a menu of options and handle user input.
 The user is prompted to choose an option: generate the nth Lucas number, generate the Lucas sequence up to the nth term, or quit the program.
-The user's choice is obtained using the <code>input</code> function and stored in the <code>choice</code> variable.
+The user's choice is obtained using the `get_valid_input(message)` function and stored in the `choice` variable.

+- The `get_valid_input(message)` function is called to obtain a valid input from the user.
+This function validates the input, ensuring that the entered value is a positive integer greater than 0.
+If the input is not valid, appropriate error messages are displayed, and the user is prompted to re-enter the value.

 - The program uses if-elif-else statements to execute the corresponding functions based on the user's choice.
-If the user chooses option 1, the <code>generate_nth_lucas_number</code> function is called.
+If the user chooses option 1, the <code>get_nth_lucas_number</code> function is called.
 If the user chooses option 2, the <code>generate_lucas_sequence</code> function is called.
-If the user chooses option 3 or enters 'q', the program terminates.
+If the user chooses option 3 the program terminates.

-- To generate the nth Lucas number, the program calls the <code>generate_nth_lucas_number</code> function.
-This function prompts the user to enter the value of n and validates the input.
-The program then calculates the nth Lucas number using the <code>get_nth_lucas_number</code> function.

-- The <code>get_nth_lucas_number</code> function returns the nth Lucas number.
-If n is 0, it returns 2.
-If n is 1, it returns 1.
-For n greater than 1, it uses a loop to calculate the nth Lucas number based on the Lucas number formula: $L(n) = L(n-1) + L(n-2)$, where $L(0) = 2$ and $L(1) = 1$.
-After calculating the nth Lucas number, the program displays it to the user.
+- To generate the nth Lucas number, the program calls the <code>get_nth_lucas_number(n)</code> function.
+The function checks for the base cases where the function directly returns the 0th and 1st Lucas numbers.
+For `n` greater than 1, it initializes the first two Lucas numbers, $L_0$ and $L_1$.
+Then using a loop, it calculate subsequent Lucas numbers based on the Lucas sequence formula: $L(n) = L(n-1) + L(n-2)$.
+In each iteration, the values of `a` and `b` are updated according to the formula.
+Then finally it returns the nth Lucas number, which is stored in `b` after the loop completes.

-- To generate the Lucas sequence up to the nth term, the program calls the <code>generate_lucas_sequence</code> function.
-This function prompts the user to enter the value of n and validates the input.
-The program then generates the Lucas sequence up to the nth term using the <code>get_lucas_sequence</code> function.

-- The <code>get_lucas_sequence</code> function returns a list containing the Lucas sequence up to the nth term.
-It iterates from 0 to n and calls the <code>get_nth_lucas_number</code> function for each term, adding the result to the sequence list.
-After generating the Lucas sequence, the program displays it to the user.
+- To generate the Lucas sequence up to the nth term, the program calls the <code>generate_lucas_sequence(n)</code> function.
+This function returns a list containing the Lucas sequence up to the nth term.
+It iterates from 0 to `n` and calls the <code>get_nth_lucas_number</code> function for each term, adding the result to the sequence list.

 ## Program Input & Output